UST-EDMM/edmm/edmm-instance/readme.md

 ### Step 1 - Setup two VMs
 To setup a Puppet master, and a Puppet agent, respectively one machine is required that is able to run the Puppet master, respectively the Puppet agent.
 Puppet currently only supports *nix machines as master.
-For the simplicity of this guide, i am going to use simply two VMs running on OpenStack: Ooe to run the Puppet master, and one to run the Puppet agent.
+For the simplicity of this guide, i am going to use simply two VMs running on OpenStack: One to run the Puppet master, and one to run the Puppet agent.

 ### Step 2 - Setup the Puppet Master
 Now that we have a running VM with a *nix OS, this step shows how to setup the Puppet master on top of it.